lethakulamanishreddy/Cam-Scanner-Python-OpenCV/README.md

 #Installation
 --->pip/conda install requirement

-To run the file, opem command prompt, go to the folder directory, and run  'python Camscanner.py'.
+To run the file, opem command prompt, navigate to the project folder , and run  'python Camscanner.py'.